Lujinghui1234/Performance-Optimize/README.md

 import {useGetInfo} from './query';

 const {data,isLoading,isError,error} = useGetInfo(params);//It will fetch api
-//It can reducing use useState to store data
+//It can reduce using useState to store data and useEffect to call api.

 ```